shawez/EC/README.md

 # Functional-heterogeneity
 Scripts to reproduce analyses in our paper on the functional heterogeneity of tumor-infiltrating lymphocytes (TILs).
+This repository contains R and shell scripts to reproduce the analyses and figures in our paper on the functional heterogeneity of tumor-infiltrating lymphocytes (TILs) using public and in-house Single-cell RNA sequencing (scRNA-seq) data.

 ## Contact
 Please contact us: